 Do I Need Planning Permission for Solar Panels?

-In most cases, solar panels will often fall under permitted development rules.
+In most cases, solar panels will often fall under permitted development rules so you usually won't need planning permission for solar panels.
 These rules include amongst other details that the panels must not protrude more than 150mm off the profile of the roof, must not be higher than the highest part of the roof (not including the chimney) and must not face the road.

 In all other situations then advice should be sought from the local authority before proceeding.
 Listed buildings and properties that fall within conservation areas or Areas of Outstanding Natural Beauty (AONB) will also have separate rules when it comes to the planning permission to fit solar panels.

 How Are Solar Panels Installed?

 Solar panels are installed either on the roof above the roof cladding, integrated into the roof either mimicking the cladding or as panels that are flush with the cladding.

 Roof hooks are fixed to the roof trusses or rafters and aluminium rails are then fixed horizontally to the hooks.
 The panels are then bolted to the rails and (with PV) all the wires fed back to a device known as an inverter, which converts the generated energy into useable electricity for use in the home.